Image to STL:

 What Types of Images Convert Best to STL?

-Not every image produces a good 3D printable mesh.
+Not every image produces a reliable 3D printing mesh.
 Here is what works best:

 - Single objects on clean backgrounds.
 A product photo on white, a figurine on a plain surface, or an AI-generated character with a simple backdrop.
 The cleaner the background, the better the AI separates the subject.